MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

 #### turn.interrupted

-`turn.interrupted`, a boolean property which if `true` indicates that an interruption has occurred.
+`turn.interrupted`, a Boolean property; `true` indicates that an interruption has occurred.

 ## Settings scope